Can boiling water unclog a drain? If your drain is clogged with ice cubes — then yes, boiling water can unclog a drain.

 Also, there’s the possibility that the boiling water treatment will just push the clog deeper into your pipes, meaning the oil or grease or hair (or some dastardly combination of all three) is now more difficult to reach and remove.

 How did this myth get started?
 Like all myths, its origins are murky — much like that boiling water you’ve just poured into your clogged drain.
 (It’s now just sitting there cooling in the drain, waiting for you to use a more successful method to clear the problem.)

-But there are better ways to deal with a clogged pipe and to get down to the business of drain cleaning, no matter how many times your friends and/or family have used the boiled water trick.
+However, there are better ways to deal with a clogged pipe and to get down to the business of drain cleaning, no matter how many times your friends and/or family have used the boiled water trick.